The carbon footprint of proposed $\rm e^+e^-$ Higgs factories: Introduction

 In July 2022, the Snowmass'21 effort held its last public meeting in Seattle~\cite{Snowmass21}, and the Energy Frontier working group came to similar general conclusions~\cite{Reina}, pending the P5 recommendations and the subsequent DoE decision: after the immediate future (HL-LHC), the intermediate future is an $\rm e^+e^-$ Higgs factory, based on either a linear (ILC in Japan~\cite{ILCInternationalDevelopmentTeam:2022izu}, $\rm C^3$ in the US~\cite{Dasu:2022nux}, CLIC at CERN~\cite{Brunner:2022usy}) or a circular (FCC-ee at CERN~\cite{Bernardi:2022hny}, CEPC in China~\cite{Gao:2022lew}) collider, and the long-term future is a multi-TeV ($\mu\mu$ and/or pp) collider.

-The difficult choice for the highest-priority electron-positron Higgs factory between three linear colliders and two circular colliders, situated at four different possible locations, may appear subjective, and even a matter of taste.
-Indeed, the extensive discussions of the scientific pros and cons throughout the European Strategy and Snomwass studies concluded that a substantial part of the Higgs physics programmes at linear and circular $\rm e^+e^-$ colliders are similar.
-In addition, significant domains of physics exist, in which each of these two types of machines is unique and irreplaceable~\cite{Blondel:2019ykp}: \begin{itemize} \item For linear colliders, the ability to explore lepton collisions above 365 GeV is unique.
+The choice between three linear colliders and two circular colliders may appear, if only scientific arguments are considered, somewhat subjective.
+Indeed, the extensive discussions of the scientific pros and cons throughout the European Strategy and Snomwass studies led to the conclusion that a substantial part of the Higgs physics programmes is common to linear and circular $\rm e^+e^-$ colliders.
+In addition, significant domains of physics exist, in which each of these two types of machines is unique and irreplaceable~\cite{Blondel:2019ykp}: \begin{itemize} \item Linear colliders have the ability to explore lepton collisions above 400\,GeV.
 This is particularly interesting for the searches for new particles in the gaps possibly left by hadron colliders, and may prove essential should a new particle be discovered at the LHC in the suitable energy regime.
-In addition, centre-of-mass energies above 1\,Tev also give the opportunity of a first (often called ``direct'') measurement of the Higgs self-coupling via double Higgs production, with an expected precision of about 10\%.\\ \item For circular colliders, the high luminosity and the multiple detectors, the exquisite energy calibration at the Z, WW, ZH and $\rm t\bar t$ energies, and the possibility of monochromatisation at $\sqrt{s} = m_{\rm H}$, are building blocks of a unique program.
-The Z factory with several trillions of Z produced, offers unique opportunities for a multitude of electroweak and QCD measurements, flavour (b, c, $\tau$) physics, as well as direct searches for SM symmetry violations and feebly coupled particles.
+In addition, centre-of-mass energies above 1\,Tev also give the opportunity of a first (often called ``direct'') measurement of the Higgs self-coupling via double Higgs production, with an expected precision of about 10\%.
+Above about 2\,TeV, muon colliders are generally considered more effective. .15cm \item For circular colliders, the high luminosity and the multiple detectors, the exquisite energy calibration at the Z, WW, ZH and $\rm t\bar t$ energies, and the possibility of monochromatisation at $\sqrt{s} = m_{\rm H}$, are building blocks of a unique program.
+The Z factory with several trillions of Z produced, offers a multitude of electroweak and QCD measurements, flavour (b, c, $\tau$) physics, as well as direct searches for SM symmetry violations and feebly coupled particles.
 The possibility to observe the $s$-channel Higgs production leads to a unique chance of measuring the Yukawa coupling of the electron.
-A circular collider also remains the most pragmatic, safest, and most effective way towards a 100 TeV pp exploration machine. \end{itemize} Surely, the members of the linear (circular) Higgs factory efforts are keen on putting forward that, should a circular (linear) factory go ahead without a complementary linear (circular) collider, considerable physics opportunities might be lost.
+A circular collider also remains the most pragmatic, safest, and most effective way towards a 100\,TeV pp exploration machine. \end{itemize} Surely, the members of the linear (circular) Higgs factory efforts are keen on putting forward that, should a circular (linear) factory go ahead without a complementary linear (circular) collider, considerable physics opportunities might be lost.